flamegrapher/flamegrapher/README.md

 * `FLAMEGRAPHER_S3_SECRET_KEY`: Secret key;
 * `FLAMEGRAPHER_S3_DUMPS_BUCKET`: S3 bucket for dumps.
 Defaults to "dumps";
 * `FLAMEGRAPHER_S3_FLAMES_BUCKET`: S3 bucket for flames.
 Defaults to "flames";
+* `FLAMEGRAPHER_S3_DUMPS_PREFIX`: Prefix for objects stored in the dumps bucket.
+Allows one bucket to be used for dumps and flames.
+Defaults to ""
+* `FLAMEGRAPHER_S3_FLAMES_PREFIX`: Prefix for objects stored in the flames bucket.
+Allows one bucket to be used for dumps and flames.
+Defaults to ""
 * `FLAMEGRAPHER_JFR_DUMP_PATH`: Base directory for saving JFR dumps locally.
 Defaults to "/tmp/flamegrapher";
 * `JFR_SETTINGS_JDK9_PLUS`: [Optional] Custom settings for JDK 9+;
 * `JFR_SETTINGS_JDK7_OR_8`: [Optional] Custom settings for JDK 7 or 8.